-Preventing Aquatic Trash From Entering (Back) Into The Ocean
+Preventing Plastics From Entering The Ocean

 From the United States NOAA’s web site: “Marine debris injures and kills marine life, interferes with navigation safety, and poses a threat to human health.
 Our oceans and waterways are polluted with a wide variety of marine debris ranging from soda cans and plastic bags to derelict fishing gear and abandoned vessels.”

 Our Smart Mobile Combustor can dispose of 8 of the top 10 items collected by the Ocean Conservancy’s volunteers.
 In other words, our unit, given its mobility, can be used to get rid of aquatic trash anywhere in the world.
 Plus, we do have the WTE ability to provide energy if desired.

 In particular, we see applicability for the following use cases: